jatin7/python-dse-driver/docs/api/dse/cqlengine/query.rst

     .. method:: len(queryset)

        Returns the number of rows matched by this query.
-This function uses :meth:`~.cassandra.cqlengine.query.ModelQuerySet.count` internally.
+This function uses :meth:`~.dse.cqlengine.query.ModelQuerySet.count` internally.

        *Note: This function executes a SELECT COUNT() and has a performance cost on large datasets*